 - The second week of August

 - The second week of December

-The Secretary shall prepare and publish the Annual Report of the Corporation, as required under ORS Chapter 61, on or before June 21st of the year following the fiscal year for which the Report is prepared.
+The Secretary shall prepare and publish the Annual Report of the Corporation, as required under ORS Chapter 65, or the corresponding provisions of future Oregon law, on or before June 21st of the year following the fiscal year for which the Report is prepared.
 The Secretary shall solicit, and the other Officers, Directors and Members supply as necessary, information required for the Report.